-- operational aspects of the business relating to employees, pensions and benefits, real property, financial commitments, commercial contracts, litigation and investigations, compliance with law, intellectual property and information technology; and - in respect of a business acquisition, the condition and adequacy of the assets to be acquired.
+- contracts, litigation and investigations, compliance with law, intellectual property and information technology and tax; and - in respect of a business acquisition, the condition and adequacy of the assets to be acquired.

 Where a company or business is sold in an auction process, a narrower scope of warranties would be expected.
 If the seller is a private equity fund, it will typically limit its warranties to title, capacity and authority, and a buyer may negotiate with the target company management to provide business warranties in a separate deed (often referred to as a management warranty deed).